cardstack/card-pay-protocol/README.md

 ### RewardPool

-The `RewardPool` is contract that stores the reward tokens(CPXD tokens) to be distributed to *Rewardees*.
+The `RewardPool` is a contract that stores inventory of the reward tokens(CPXD tokens) to be distributed to *Rewardees* for each _Reward Program_.
 The `RewardPool` contract is also the interface in which _Tally_ delivers rewards to a list of _Rewardees_.
 To do so, we use a merkle tree as a way to verify how many tokens a _Rewardee_ has claim to.
-For each `rewardCycle` (interval of blocks) _Tally_ will write a `merkle root`(a 32 byte hash) and store corresponding `proofs`(bytes) in offchain-storage that is made available to the _Rewardee_.
-These `proofs` are then verified against the `merkle roots` written in the and used to claim reward tokens.

-The `RewardPool` is faciliates the inventory of reward tokens for _Reward Programs_.
-The _Reward Program Admin_ ensures there are sufficient reward tokens to be distributed by sending them to the `RewardPool` under their corresponding _Reward Program_.
+For each `rewardCycle` (interval of blocks), _Tally_ will write a `root`(a 32 byte hash) and store corresponding `proofs`(bytes) in offchain-storage.
+These `proofs`are then verified against the `roots` written in the and by the _Rewardee_ to claim reward tokens.

 ## Prerequisites
 The following prerequisites are required for this project: